thomasahle/tinyknn/README.md

 ## Installing

-You need to build `fast_pq` before you can run it, as it contains Cython code.
+You need to build `tinyknn` before you can run it, as it contains Cython code.
 The easiest way to do this is to simply run

 ```bash